top of page

 9. Have a clear governance process.

 Ensure that savings are approved.
-The level and type of approval may vary depending on spend, criticality etc., but it’s important that the savings rationale and calculation method are ratified and agreed, to help standardisation and provide credibility.
+The level and type of approval may vary depending on spend, criticality etc., but it’s important that the savings rationale and calculation method are ratified and agreed.
+Approval should ideally performed by the Finance function to ensure it's not just Procurement self-reporting.

 10. Remember it’s a means to an end.

 The final rule is to keep the big picture in mind.
 Savings in isolation don’t mean a whole lot, in fact they could be bad for the business if reduced spend in certain areas is stifling productivity.
-It’s what those savings bring the business in terms of value that’s important, whether it’s profit or the ability to spend more to fund growth.
-It’s important to keep this in focus.
+It’s what those savings bring the business in terms of value that’s important, whether it’s profit, cash or the ability to spend more to fund growth.
+It’s vital to keep this in focus.